mpv-player/mpv/DOCS/man/options.rst

     mode will display them after the renderer has resumed (typically resulting in a short A/V desync and the video "catching up").

-    Before mpv 0.30.0, there was a fallback to ``audio`` mode on severe A/V desync.
-This was changed for the sake of not sporadically stopping.
-Now, ``display-desync`` does what it promises and may desync with audio by an arbitrary amount, until it is manually fixed with a seek.

     These modes also require a vsync blocked presentation mode.
 For OpenGL, this translates to ``--opengl-swapinterval=1``.
 For Vulkan, it translates to ``--vulkan-swap-mode=fifo`` (or ``fifo-relaxed``).